PokeRogueMOD/PyPoRoMOD/README.md

 Welcome to the PyPoRoAnal!
 This project aims to analyze and modify the account and slot data.
 I just finished the API and a basic TypeScript to Python translator for Enums.
 The next step will be adding features, so stay tuned for new updates...

-## Feature
+## Features

--   API to interact with the game server (online and local)
+[x]   API to interact with the game server (online and local) [x]   Account Manager
--   Account Manager
-    -   Add Accounts
+    [x]   Add Accounts
-    -   Manage Accounts
+    [x]   Manage Accounts
-    -   Create PokeRogue Accounts
+    [x]   Create PokeRogue Accounts
+[x]   Account MOD
+    [x]   Export trainer and slots to json
+    [x]   Select and generate eggs without using vouchers, by selecting the tier and gacha type [x]   Hatch all eggs after the next battle
+    [x]   Unlock all starters T3 shiny with all forms and variants [x]   Set high game stats (P)
+    [x]   Set max save to use voucher count
+    [x]   Unlock all gamemodes (Endless, Spliced Endless, Daily) [x]   Unlock all achievements
+    [x]   Unlock all vouchers
+    [x]   Max account with 1 command
+    [ ]   You have to play a game save until wave 2 or 3 to unlock your account if you just created it.
+I would like to find a solution to also max out new accounts, maybe insert a game save or play it as fast as possible.
+    [ ]   Edit slots (Add items, change pokemon level, enemys, etc.)

 ## [Video Tutorial (Old)](https://www.youtube.com/watch?v=iS8bZPSHkIg)